Teen Artist Internship Program (TAIP)

 CLICK HERE for Safety Contract

-Now in its 17th year, the Teen Artist Internship Program (TAIP) is an exciting opportunity for young, talented, artists from local schools to connect and gain hands-on mentorship from established, professional artists from the greater New Bedford Area.
+The Teen Artist Internship Program (TAIP) is an exciting opportunity for young, talented, artists from local schools to connect and gain hands-on mentorship from established, professional artists from the greater New Bedford Area.

 The artist mentors introduce their students to other artists and help connect them with the art community they aspire to join.
 Acceptance into the free program, which draws students from various SouthCoast schools, is competitive, and teens must submit an application, essay, and recommendation.
 Each year, the program culminates in an exhibition of work by the interns and their mentors.